Caliper-Corporation/TsmAPIsExamples/VehicleMonitor/README.md

 - User-defined driver-behavior models, such as Car-Following or Lane Change Models that take into account latest driver behavioral or human factor research outcomes
 - Advanced Connected and Autonomous Vehicle (CAV) algorithms, such as Adaptive Platooning, Connected Eco-Driving, Automatic Emergency Braking, Forward Collision Warning etc.
 - New computational approach for emission modelling
-- P2P communication and latency modelling in a VANET
+- P2P communication and latency modelling in a Vehicular Ad hoc Network (VANET)
-- Trajectory big-data approaches such as using trajectories for Safety-Surrgate Measures, Location-based Data Service modelling
+- Trajectory big-data approaches such as using trajectories for Safety-Surrogate Measures, Location-based Data Service modelling
 - Connected Vehicle Cybersecurity and Location Privacy Protection schemes.
 - Driver Simulator or 3D visualizations

-The appliation boundary is only limited by your imagination and creativity.
+The application boundary is only limited by your imagination and creativity.

 ## Framework Design Pattern